Aida Garifullina

-Aida Emilevna Garifullina (Аида Эмилевна Гарифуллина, Аида Эмил кызы Гарифуллина; born 30 September 1987) is a Russian lyric soprano of Tatar descent.
+Aida Emilevna Garifullina (Аида Эмилевна Гарифуллина, Аида Эмил кызы Гарифуллина; born on 30 September 1987) is a Russian lyric soprano of Tatar descent.
 She was the winner of the 2013 Operalia competition and has featured in a number of productions staged at the Mariinsky Theatre, St. Petersburg and the Vienna State Opera.
 She has a recording contract with Decca Records.

 Biography and musical career

 Early career

 Aida Garifullina was born in 1987 in a Tatar family in Kazan, the capital of the Republic of Tatarstan.
 Her father is Emil Damirovich Garifullin, and her mother is Layla Ildarovna Garifullina (a choir conductor), who is currently the Director of the Centre of Contemporary Music, n.a.
 Sofia Gubaidulina.
 From her early childhood Garifullina's musical development was influenced by her mother, who was instrumental in the development of her career.
 At the age of 18, Garifullina moved to Nuremberg, Germany to study music.

 In 2007, she joined the Vienna University of Music and Performing Arts under Claudia Visca.
 Two years later Garifullina made her debut as Despina in the university production of Mozart's Così fan tutte.
 In 2010, she won the Muslim Magomayev's competition of singers in Moscow.

 After graduating in 2011, she performed during the closing ceremony of the XXVI Summer Universiade in Shenzhen, and sang a duet with Alessandro Safina in Kazan.

 In 2012, Garifullina sang at the opening of the Russian House at the XXX Summer Olympics in London.
-In London she became acquainted with Valery Gergiev, the artistic director of the Mariinsky Theatre in St. Petersburg.
-In January 2013 she made her debut at the Mariinsky Theatre in the role of Susanna in the Opera Buffa of Mozart's The Marriage of Figaro.
+In London, she became acquainted with Valery Gergiev, the artistic director of the Mariinsky Theatre in St. Petersburg.
+In January 2013, she made her debut at the Mariinsky Theatre in the role of Susanna in Mozart's The Marriage of Figaro.
 She later added to her repertoire the roles of Gilda (Rigoletto) and Adina (L'elisir d'amore).

 In July, as the Ambassador of the Universiade, she sang at the opening Ceremony of Summer Universiade 2013 in Kazan.
 She also performed at the closing ceremony of "Cultural Universiade" with the Mariinsky Theatre Orchestra.
 The performance was conducted by Valery Gergiev.